buttercoin/engine/README.md

 For more information on SemVer, please visit http://semver.org/.

-&copy; 2014 DCFT Inc. All Rights Reserved.
+&copy; 2014 Buttercoin.
+All Rights Reserved.